Choosing a Topic

 Encyclopedias are excellent sources for gather background information on a topic.

-You can do this by conducting a basic search in SuperSearch.
-Scroll through the SuperSearch results, and read the titles and subjects for each resource.
+You can do this by conducting a basic search in OneSearch.
+Scroll through your results, and read the titles and subjects for each resource.

-1. Enter your topic into SuperSearch and select search.
+1. Enter your topic into OneSearch and select search.

 2. Browse the titles and subjects for each resource.